What Every School Needs to Know About Active Shooter Drills

 In the wake of increasing school shootings across the United States, school safety is no longer a secondary concern—it’s a fundamental expectation.
-Families want to know their children are protected.
-Educators want to feel supported.
-And administrators are tasked with navigating complex legal, logistical, and emotional considerations as they prepare students and staff for the unthinkable.
+Across school districts of all sizes, families want to know their children are safe when they attend school, educators want to feel supported in protecting their classrooms, and administrators must balance complex legal requirements, real-life risks, and the emotional well-being of students and staff members.

 Active shooter drills in schools have become a cornerstone of emergency preparedness.
 But as the frequency of mass shootings rises, so too do the questions: Are lockdown drills effective?
 When did they start?
 And are we doing enough to truly keep students and teachers safe?

-This blog explores the origins, current practices, and evolving best practices of shooter drills in schools, while highlighting ALICE Training® as a trauma-informed, proactive program that empowers communities through knowledge and choice.
+This blog explores the what active shooter drills in schools are, how they’ve evolved, and what best practices look like today, while highlighting ALICE Training® as a proactive, trauma-informed program that empowers communities through knowledge choice, and preparation.

 What Are Active Shooter Drills in Schools?

-Active shooter drills are practice scenarios that help students and staff prepare for the possibility of an armed intruder, or violent critical incident, on campus.
-These drills simulate emergency conditions so participants can rehearse how to respond under stress, such as locking the classroom door, turning off lights, staying quiet, or evacuating.
+Active shooter drills in schools are structured practice scenarios designed to help students, teachers, and staff prepare for the possibility of an armed intruder, or violent critical incident, on campus.
+These drills allow participants to rehearse response options under controlled conditions, so they are better prepared in a real-life emergency.

-ALICE Training®, which stands for Alert, Lockdown, Inform, Counter, Evacuate, equips schools with these layered options, helping individuals make informed decisions during high-stress, high-stakes situations.
+ALICE Training®, which stands for Alert, Lockdown, Inform, Counter, Evacuate, equips schools with layered, situational strategies so individuals can make informed decisions based on what is happening around them.

 When Did Active Shooter Drills Start in Schools?